Facebook logo

 Partial Dentures

-A partial denture consists of a metal framework, attachments, artificial teeth, and a gum-close base.
+A partial denture consists of a metal framework, attachments, artificial teeth, and a gum-colored base.
 It is a single prosthesis that replaces multiple missing teeth at different spots throughout an arch.
 It can help to prevent remaining natural teeth from drifting out of place and provide a more even bite force throughout the mouth.

 Full Dentures